47degrees/LambdaTest/README.md

 The testing system itself contains no mutable data.
 It does however have one kind of side effect: tests results are output.
 It would have been more pure to move the output entirely after the core functionallity, but it is nice to see test output incrementally as tests are run so a little purity is sacrificed.

 Although LambdaTest is ideal for testing pure functional code, it can also be used to test code with mutable state and side effects.
-See the Mutable demo.
+See the [Mutable](https://github.com/47deg/LambdaTest/blob/master/src/test/scala/demo/Mutable.scala) demo.

 ## Including Scala Code

 Suppose we have a test that contains several assertions.
 We can add arbitrary code as follows.

 * **Before all assertions**.
 Put the code in the body of the test action.
-See the Mutable demo.
+See the [Mutable](https://github.com/47deg/LambdaTest/blob/master/src/test/scala/demo/Mutable.scala) demo.
 * **Between assertions**.
 Add exec actions between assertions.
-See the Mutable demo.
+See the [Mutable](https://github.com/47deg/LambdaTest/blob/master/src/test/scala/demo/Mutable.scala) demo.
 * **After all assertions**.
 The can be done using a user defined compound action called a wrapper.
-See the Wrapper demo.
+See the [Wrap](https://github.com/47deg/LambdaTest/blob/master/src/test/scala/demo/Wrap.scala) demo.
 Wrappers are used instead of the before and after features of other testing frameworks.
 Wrappers avoid the need to use mutable state and can easily capture exceptions

 ## Exceptions